-Advisors: James McBride and Kim Hemler
+Advisors: Dr. Cate Cover and Kim Hemler

 Established in 1918, Phi Theta Kappa International Honor Society recognizes and encourages the academic achievement of two-year college students and provides opportunities for individual growth and development through honors, leadership, and service programming.
 Today, Phi Theta Kappa is the largest honor society in American higher education with more than 2 million members and 1,200 chapters located in 50 states, U.S. territories, Canada, and Germany.
 In 1929, the American Association of Community Colleges (AACC) recognized Phi Theta Kappa as the official honor society for two-year colleges.